mc24887/MD-e-Portfolio/modules/the-human-factor/index.md

 # The Human Factor

-This section contains artefacts, reflections, and assessments for the **The Human Factor** module.
+This page contains reflections, assignments, and skills development artefacts for the **The Human Factor** module.